espruino/EspruinoDocs/info/Gadgetbridge.md

 You can also get weather from Gadgetbridge.
 Install the [Weather Widget](https://banglejs.com/apps/#weather) and check out the `Read more...` link on the app page for more information.
 An additional app is required to forward the current weather into Gadgetbridge.

+If you're using the Play Store 'Bangle.js Gadgetbridge' app, you need to set the package name to `com.espruino.gadgetbridge.banglejs`

 How it works internally
 --------------------------